cloudblog004/fantasticfoodies/content/en/posts/245-recipe-of-quick-miguels-adobo-chicken-instapot-version.md

 1. Serve topped chopped onions and cilantro with a side of rice or serve in tacos with your favorite toppings!
 Yumm!!
 1. Ready to serve and ENJOY!

 Let&#39;s Make The Delicious Instant Pot Chicken Adobo.
-Instapot Chicken Adobo - Low Carb &amp; Keto Friendly.
+Instapot Chicken Adobo - Low Carb & Keto Friendly.
 Chicken Adobo is a type of Filipino chicken stew.
 Chicken pieces are marinated in soy sauce and spices, pan-fried, and stewed until tender.
 The dish gained popularity because of its delicious taste and ease in preparation.

 So that is going to wrap this up with this exceptional food miguel’s adobo chicken (instapot version) recipe.
 Thank you very much for reading.
 I am confident that you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!